Frequently Asked Questions

 • Recognizing that you are deceived begins with anchoring yourself in the truth.
 God’s Word is the ultimate standard by which all beliefs should be measured (2 Timothy 3:16–17).
 Here are a few key steps to begin evaluating deception:

-Firstly, assess whether your beliefs align with biblical teachings.
+First, assess whether your beliefs align with biblical teachings.
 Are the sources of your beliefs rooted in personal experiences, cultural influences, or societal norms rather than Scripture?
 Do you critically examine teachings received from others, such as preachers or teachers, before adopting them as your own?

-Secondly, consider the fruit of your beliefs.
+Second, consider the fruit of your beliefs.
 Are they producing peace, joy, healing, spiritual growth, and a deeper relationship with God?
 Jesus taught that good fruit is evidence of true discipleship (Matthew 7:15–20).
 Visit our Testimonies page to see real-life examples of how embracing truth can transform lives!

-Lastly, seek counsel from mature believers and trustworthy leaders within a ministry.
+Last, seek counsel from mature believers and trustworthy leaders within a ministry.
 We provide teaching and mentorship to offer valuable guidance, support, and biblical insights.
 Our goal is to help you discern truth from deception so you can bear abundant fruit (John 15:5).

 • Being "born again," or "born from above," refers to the spiritual rebirth and transformation that occurs when we receive the gift of eternal life through faith in Jesus Christ as our Lord and Savior.

-Ephesians 2:1 (NKJV) explains, “And you He made alive, who were dead in trespasses and sins.”
+Ephesians 2:1 explains, “And you He made alive, who were dead in trespasses and sins.”
 This means we are all sinners, spiritually "dead," until we receive spiritual life through faith in Jesus.
 Through this faith, the righteousness of Jesus Christ becomes ours.
 With our new "born again" spirits, we become spiritually alive and righteous in God's eyes, allowing us to enter into a relationship with God the Father.

 The Apostle Paul describes this change in 2 Corinthians 5:17: “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 This means that our old, sinful life is replaced by a new life in Christ.

 Being born again also means adopting a new identity as a child of God.
-John 1:12-13 states, Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God—children born not of natural descent, nor of human decision or a husband’s will, but born of God.”
+John 1:12-13 states, “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God—children born not of natural descent, nor of human decision or a husband’s will, but born of God.”

 Jesus says in John 3:3, “No one can see the kingdom of God unless he is born again.”
 We must be spiritually renewed, accepting Jesus’ atonement for our sin, to receive forgiveness and become part of God’s family.
 As children of God, we are granted the spiritual birthright of His precious promises.